paraswap/aave-paraswap-test/README.md

 # Aave ParaSwap adapter tests

 Runs tests of ParaSwap adapters created for Aave using the Tenderly fork feature.
-The adapter is deployed as part of each test.
+The adapter is deployed as part of each test, unless the relevant environment variable with its already deployed address is set.

 To use, install dependencies with `yarn` and run test scripts in `scripts/` using `node`.